 Requirement Description Value Schedule Attendance First Class Attending the first class is very important; expectations will be discussed and presentation dates will be chosen.
 2% No preparation required.
-Seminar Leader(s) All Seminar Leaders must, by 11:59 pm on the Saturday before class: - post reading questions on LEARN - post 1 additional scholarly reading (7 pages min, 30 pages max) - post 1 additional news item related to topic (1 year old max) - prepare a brief introduction to the topic of the week and lead the class discussion 8% Schedule to be decided on the first day of class.
+Seminar Leader(s) All Seminar Leaders must, by 11:59 pm on the Saturday before class: - post reading questions on LEARN, or send an email to class (cc me) - post 1 additional scholarly reading (7 pages min, 30 pages max) - post 1 additional news item related to topic (1 year old max) - prepare a brief introduction to the topic of the week and lead the class discussion 8% Schedule to be decided on the first day of class.
 Participation Students will be required to come to class prepared to participate in every class including Week 8's Essay Writing Workshop.
-Your grade will be based on participation in each class and demonstrated knowledge of the assigned readings Students are also required to bring a discussion question to 3 classes 30% Continuous Term Essay Selected Topic Topics and instructions on LEARN - Analysis and argument - 12 pages min, 15 pages max.
-60% To be submitted by email on or before December 2 , 2018 by 11:59 p.m.
+Your grade will be based on participation in each class and demonstrated knowledge of the assigned readings Students are also required to bring a discussion question to 3 classes 30% Continuous Term Essay Selected Topic Topics and instructions on LEARN - Analysis and argument - 15 pages 60% To be submitted by email on or before December 2 , 2018 by 11:59 p.m.